-The Latest: Girl, 11, in grave condition after stabbing
+The Latest: Child safe, mom arrested in Tulsa stabbing case

 TULSA, Okla. – The Latest on the search for an Oklahoma woman who police say stabbed one child and fled with another (all times local):